insanity54/nanowrimo2017_practice/storynotes.md

 * Kaito warns Tsubasa that Marth's situation needs to be resolved soon
 * Tsubasa sets up another trap, intentionally leaks info to Marth, hoping evil esper hears.
   * gives marth some freedom so marth will Astral project
-* Marth does something stupid that attracts the Evil Esper
+* Marth does something stupid that attracts the Evil Esper (Nishi Hotaru)
-* Evil Esper reveals self to Marth, along with their team of Espers & their scheme
+* Evil Esper (Nishi Hotaru) reveals self to Marth, along with their team of Espers & their scheme
   * One EE uses a difficult projection every day, storing it’s effect in a deck of place cards. this allows them to cast difficult projections rapid-fire during conflicts, but they run out of “ammo”
   *